xcp-ng/xcp-ng-org/docs/networking.md

 ![Meshed network example](https://petr.insw.cz/mesh.png)

 :::warning
-Right now only known-to-work option is to use bridge network backend, but hopefuly in future it should be possible to setup meshed network using Open vSwitch as well (should you know how, please update this wiki)
+Right now only known-to-work option is to use bridge network backend, but hopefully in future it should be possible to setup meshed network using Open vSwitch as well (should you know how, please update this wiki)
 :::

 ### Using bridge backend

 :::warning
 These steps will require reboot of all 3 nodes multiple times.
-They will also require you to use bridge network backend instead of open vswitch, which will result in loss of some functionality and is not commercially supported
+They will also require you to use bridge network backend instead of Open vSwitch, which will result in loss of some functionality and is not commercially supported
 :::

 #### Switch to bridge mode on all nodes